Easy French Toast

-Easy French Toast Recipe – the easiest French toast recipe ever.
+This is the easiest French Toast recipe ever.
 No overnight prep, just dunk, cook and dust with sugar for a yummy breakfast.

 Over the years I’ve tried all kinds of french toast recipes.
 Ones that required the mixture to sit overnight.
 Ones that were stuffed with cream cheese and fruit.
 Even some that were baked.
 But I always come back to this one.